 For better or worse, Fire Pro plays almost nothing like the WWE 2k series.
 Here, everything is based on timing for the initial advantage, and from there it’s more under the hood when it comes to which moves are countered.
 It takes a while to get the timing down — you’ll want to input your move at the exact moment you touch your opponent — and you’ll also need to quell any impulses you have to mash buttons as that only works when kicking out of a pin or breaking a submission.

-Once you’re locked up there’s a hierarchy of moves, simply labeled small, medium and big.
+Once you’re locked up, there’s a hierarchy of moves, simply labeled small, medium and big.
 The small moves are usual straightforward stuff like body slams, arm drags and elbow strikes, while the medium moves dole out more punishment to wear down an opponent.
 Big moves are the heavy hitters, and it’s where most of the finishing moves reside (there’s no meter to build here).

 As mentioned, counters take place automatically based on things like available stamina and how much damage has been taken.
 Although the game never fully explains it, bigger moves are easier to counter, so you’re encouraged to build up to them by executing lower-impact moves.
-Stalemates — where you and your opponent time your input identically — play out as the trading of punches, chops and other blows.
+Stalemates — when you and your opponent time your input identically — play out as the trading of punches, chops and other blows.

 While the grappling system feels tight and responsive, striking feels archaic.
-Due to the way the 2D characters move about the 3D ring it’s tough to properly line up your punches and kicks, especially when your opponent is moving around.
+Because of the way the 2D characters move about the 3D ring it’s tough to properly line up your punches and kicks, especially when your opponent is moving around.
 As a result we more or less abandoned even trying to land basic strikes, deploying only the big strike (such as a dropkick) on a dazed opponent.
 Weapon wielding and running are similarly imprecise.

 There’s no doubt some will be turned off by the game’s retro aesthetic, but there’s a simple brilliance in its design, allowing you to create hundreds of instantly recognizable wrestlers via the edit mode.
 Moves animate well outside of an odd floatiness to some of the top-rope actions, and there’s a massive selection to choose from.

 Where Fire Pro Wrestling World does fall short is in some of the secondary elements, like the weird blood effect (even though the way it stains the ring is pretty cool) and the way wrestlers don’t wear or carry their championship belts to the ring.
-Capturing the modern presentation of pro wrestling is one area where WWE 2k feels vastly superior.
+Capturing the modern presentation of pro wrestling is one area in which WWE 2k feels vastly superior.

 Audio is another weak point for Fire Pro.
 There’s no commentary, though that could be considered a good thing, and you’re left to listen to generic music or simply the sound of the in-ring action.
 A handful of voice samples from the New Japan roster can be heard now and then, but they seem out of place.
 The crowd feels underrepresented as well.

-Probably the single biggest gameplay difference between this and the WWE 2k games is that Fire Pro encourages you to create exciting matches by emphasizing grading, whereas the WWE games are more akin to a fighting game where dominating your opponent and just running through your move set is an effective way to play.
+Probably the single biggest gameplay difference between this and the WWE 2k games is that Fire Pro encourages you to create exciting matches by emphasizing grading, whereas the WWE games are more akin to a fighting game in which dominating your opponent and just running through your move set is an effective way to play.
 Here you might kick out late in a count or allow the A.I. to mount a comeback in the interest of crowd favour.

 There’s a solid variety of match types, including unique ones like barbed wire and exploding land mine, but American staples like tables and ladders don’t make an appearance.
 What Fire Pro lacks is a persistent mode to rival 2k‘s Universe, leaving you to book single matches, tournaments and leagues all independent of each other.
-Planned DLC will be adding a “Fire Promoter” mode that could fill that gap, but at an additional cost of 20 bucks.
+Planned DLC will be adding a “Fire Promoter” mode that could fill that gap, but at an additional cost of US$20.